soif/domoticz_scripts/README.md

   *Various Scripts to use inside Domoticz.*

 ### Featured dzVents scripts
-- **soif_thermostat** : handle heaters  using a temperaure sensor, a (mode) selector and a (relay) switch, with differents temperature per room/hours, or when absent.
+- **soif_thermostat** : handle heaters and/or air conditionners  using a temperature sensor, a (mode) selector and a (relay) switch, with differents temperature per room/hours, or when absent.
 - **soif_pirs** : handle PIRs sensors, to trigger one of mutiple devices, with optionnal notifications (using PMD), durations times, debounce time, period, master switches,....

 ### Requirements

 - Domoticz
 - phpMyDomo (needed for some scripts using pmd actions)

 ### Installation

 - copy the desired scripts into `/domoticz_dir/dzVents/scripts/`
 - for most scripts, also copy the `modules/`  directory into the same location
 - from `/domoticz_dir/dzVents/scripts/modules/`   rename `soif_conf.sample/`  to  `soif_conf/`